• Skip to primary navigation

 These substitutes are about to become your new best friends in whipping up everything from flaky turnovers to savory pies.

-The 5 Best Substitutes for Puff Pastry
+5 BEST Substitutes for Puff Pastry Save for Later!

 If you're in a pinch and don't have puff pastry on hand, never fear.
 These five substitutes will do the trick in a pinch.